 When I started eating less meat, one of the first things I added to a steak dinner was sauteed mushrooms.
 I started buying smaller cuts of sustainably raised local beef.
 With the size of the steaks shrinking, adding meaty mushrooms to the meal made it heartier.
 The flavors of beef and mushrooms blend so well together that a side of mushrooms at a steakhouse or mushrooms as a topping at a burger joint are expected.

-The James Beard Foundation has decided to use this classic pairing of beef and mushrooms to create a challenge for chefs and restaurants to make a blended burger for the Better Burger Project.
+The James Beard Foundation has decided to use this classic pairing of beef and mushrooms to create a challenge for chefs and restaurants to make a blended burger for the Blended Burger Project.

 Chefs are challenged to create a burger that is at least 25 percent fresh, cultivated mushrooms blended with traditional burger ingredients.
 Why blend meat with mushrooms?